tomjoht/learnapidoc/_includes/content/activities/get_authorization_keys.md

 4. After signing in, you'll see the developer dashboard.
 Click the **API Keys** tab.
 5. Copy the key to a place you can easily find it.

 (Note: It can take an hour or so for a new OpenWeatherMap API key to activate.
-If you have trouble with your key, you can use this one: `fd4698c940c6d1da602a70ac34f0b147`.)
+If you have trouble with your key, use one of the keys [listed here](http://idratherbewriting.site/apikeys).
+Put your name next to the key you're using.)

 {% if page.workshop_activities == true %}*For more information related to this activity, see [Get authorization keys](docapis_get_auth_keys.html).*{% endif %}